regicid/regicid.github.io/index.md

 <img class="profile-picture" src="picture.jpg" width="400">

 Hi!
-I am a PhD student at the [École Normale Supérieure], in Paris.
+I am a PhD student at the École Normale Supérieure, in Paris.

 ## Research Interest
 I'm lost somewhere between social sciences, psychology and economics.
 I am currently (2025) finishing my PhD on the 'desperation threshold model'.
 I'm also interested in history, where I made my bachelor.
 On my free time I develop the French lexicometrics platform [Gallicagram](https://shiny.ens-paris-saclay.fr/app/gallicagram), of which you can find an outline [here](https://odhn.ens.psl.eu/newsroom/gallicagram-un-outil-de-lexicometrie-pour-la-recherche).